We are teachers and parents, administrators and board members, researchers and executives.

 Having two children experience the impact of a progressive education that focused as much on experience as on outcome, she is passionate about transforming education and making this type of learning available to all.

-Henry has spent the past fifteen years revolutionizing admissions practices at independent schools.
+Henry has attended and worked in independent schools since 1995.
 Most recently, he served as Vice President of Enrollment and Institutional Advancement at Girard College, where he overhauled the enrollment, institutional advancement, and strategic repositioning processes and spearheaded a successful 5-year diversity plan.
-Previously, he worked as Director of Admissions at the Haverford School (where he broke records in enrollment, diversity, and retention), and Foundations Program Director at McDonogh School in Owings Mills, MD.
+In 2016, Henry forged a strategic partnership with Girard College and A Better Chance.
+In 2017, Henry secured seed funding from the Abele Family Foundation and wrote and launched “DREEAMS” at Girard College-a middle grades partnership between Girard College and The Philadelphia School focused on diversity, resilience, English, engineering, arts, math, and science.
+Previously, he worked as Director of Admissions at the Haverford School achieving records in enrollment, diversity, and retention.
+He also served as Foundations Program Director at McDonogh School in Owings Mills, MD.

-Henry has also served as a co-chair for the NAIS People of Color Conference in Philadelphia and worked on the Call to Action Board which wrote the Principles of Good Practice for Diversity, Equity, and Inclusion at NAIS member schools.
+Henry has been a co-chair for the NAIS People of Color Conference in Philadelphia and worked on the Call-to-Action Board which wrote the Principles of Good Practice for Diversity, Equity, and Inclusion at NAIS member schools.
 Henry serves on the boards of The Philadelphia School, Girard College Foundation, Jubilee School, and the Fairmount Community Development Corporation.

-His personal story would not have been possible without the life-altering opportunity to attend one of the premier independent schools in the country, and he hopes to pay it forward by reimagining the future of education for the next generation of learners.
+Jane holds a Doctorate in Bilingual Special Education from George Washington University, where she was a Title IV bilingual fellow, and a Master’s in Applied Linguistics from Georgetown University.
+She currently serves on the Board of Trustees for the Philadelphia Youth Network, where she has the opportunity to amplify PYN’s work on behalf of future-ready youth in Philadelphia.
+She is a proud founding member of the Independent School Cooperative, and a member Transcend Education’s “Yellow Hats” school builders.
 Jane’s passion lies in using research to aid in improving outcomes for traditionally under-resourced populations.
-From positions as a human rights activist in San Pedro, Costa Rica to a teacher, educator, and documentarian in Washington, DC, she’s been a driving force in bringing the research story to practical conversations.
-Her work has appeared in educational journals and book chapters, most recently The International Journal of Applied Linguistics, The Journal of Reading Psychology, Teachers College Record, Bilingual Research Journal, and the Journal of Learning Disabilities.
+From positions as a human rights activist in San Pedro, Costa Rica to a teacher, educator, and documentarian in Washington, DC, she aims to bring the research story to practical conversations.
+Her work has appeared in educational journals and book chapters, most recently The International Journal of Applied Linguistics, The Journal of Reading Psychology, Teachers College Record, Bilingual Research Journal, The Journal of Learning Disabilities and Sage Publication’s MethodSpace.